JarvisLee0423/GREAT-Stereo/README.md

 ./launchers/stereo_matching/test_launcher/great_igev_evaluator.sh
 ```

-4. (Optional) You can also change the `eval_mode` in the evaluation script to get different evaluation results:
+4. (Optional) You can also change the `eval_mode` in the evaluation script to get different evaluation results.
     - `metric` to generate evaluation quantity results (Default).
     - `pcgen` to generate the points cloud of predicted disparity for visualization.
     - `cvvis` to generate the visualization of the cost volume.

 ## :books: Training

-1. Change the following parameters in the script located at `launchers/stereo_matching/train_launcher/`
+1. Change the following parameters in the script located at `launchers/stereo_matching/train_launcher/`.
     - `logdir`
       - your/path/to/save/training/information
     - `train_datasets`